ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

 #### Filter

-Add `FilterableAttribute` columns that should be filterable.
+Add the `Filterable`-attribute to columns that should be filterable.

 ```c#
 public class Human